-- 13 Click anywhere in the Color page to close the pop-up window. - 14 Drag the center control point in the Hue Vs Hue palette up and down to view the movement in the Vectorscope.
+- 13 Click anywhere in the color page to close the pop-up window. - 14 Drag the center control point in the Hue Vs Hue palette up and down to view the movement in the Vectorscope.
 It's important to keep in mind that you are not trying to align the skin hue strictly to the Skin Tone Indicator line.
-Rather, you are using the Skin Tone Indicator to detect and gently reduce any obvious tone deviation in the skin tone. - 15 A significant part of the man's skin is in shadow, where it appears to have a prominent magenta tint.
+Rather, you are using the Skin Tone Indicator to detect and gently reduce any obvious tone deviation in the skin tone.

+15 A significant part of the man's skin is in shadow, where it appears to have a prominent magenta tint.
 Add additional control points in the Hue Vs Hue curve and move more of the skin data so that it falls closer to the skin tone line.

-16 When you are happy with the skin tone hue, turn off Highlight mode to see the entire image, and remove the circle window by clicking the circle icon in the Windows palette.
+16 When you are happy with the skin tone hue, turn off Highlight mode to see the entire image and remove the circle window by clicking the circle icon in the Windows palette.

-The hue curves should be your first choices when you are trying to quickly adjust the hue, saturation, or luminance of an object.
-If the result is not immediately satisfactory, you can then switch to working with the qualifier, which offers a greater degree of control over your matte selection.
-Also, keep in mind that you can use the hue curves in combination with the qualifiers and Power Windows for an even more refined selection.
+While the Color Warper allows you to intuitively adjust two values at once, the HSL curves are ideal for single-purpose precision, like working on skin tones.
+These tools should be your first choice when you are trying to quickly adjust the hue, saturation, or luminance of an object.
+If the result is not immediately satisfactory, you can then switch to working with the Qualifier, which offers a greater degree of control over your matte selection.
+Also, keep in mind that you can use the Color Warper and HSL curves in combination with the qualifiers and Power Windows for an even more refined selection.